 - 1¾ coconut milk, unsweetened or other non-dairy milk (not canned coconut)

 - large handful fresh sage leaves, half of it roughly chopped, set other half-bunch aside

 - ½ bunch dino kale, stems removed

-- 1½ cups non-dairy, soy-free cheez (I use Daiya cheddar or peppery jack flavors))
+- 1½ cups non-dairy, soy-free cheese (I use Daiya cheddar or peppery jack flavors)

 - few tablespoons of high-heat tolerant oil (I used avocado oil)

 - Combine all the spices, kosher salt, and pepper into the ground chicken.
 Mix well, cover and refrigerate for at least an hour or up to 12 hours, if making in advance.

 - For the pasta: prepare a pot full of water (about 6 cups) and set on high heat to boil.
 When boiling, add 1 tablespoon kosher salt

 thenall the shell pasta.
 Stir to prevent clumping and cook for about 8-9 minutes (I find it always needs a minute or two after the package instructions), or until ready.